grafana/grafana-llm-app/packages/grafana-llm-app/llmclient/README.md

 - Go 1.19 or later
 - Access to a Grafana instance with the LLM App plugin installed and configured
-- Valid Grafana API key with appropriate permissions
+- Valid Grafana service account token with appropriate permissions

 ## License